General Terms and Conditions

 2. Rights Transfer.
 Subject to Advertiser’s full payment of all amounts due under the Agreement, Publisher hereby grants to Advertiser a perpetual, paid-up, royalty-free, nonexclusive, worldwide, irrevocable, non-transferable and non-sublicensable right and license to use, modify, reproduce, publicly display, distribute, broadcast, transmit, stream, publish and publicly perform the Video Content in any and all media for Advertiser’s promotional and advertising purposes.

 3. Continuing Obligations.
 Upon expiration or cancellation of the Video Hosting and Marketing Program by either Advertiser or Publisher, Publisher will (a) discontinue hosting Advertiser’s Content on a professional third party hosting site and Publisher’s YouTube channel, and such Content may become permanently inaccessible, and (b) upon request made within 30 days following such cancellation, and Subject to Advertiser’s full payment of all amounts due under the Agreement, Publisher provide access to another copy of the Video Content to Advertiser for Advertiser’s independent publishing or marketing efforts.
 Thereafter, Publisher has no responsibility to keep, save, or provide video Content to Advertiser, and it may be lost or destroyed.

-(a) Revisions requested by Advertiser in excess of the two free revisions described herein, as well as those revisions requested after the three-day period for making modifications, will be subject, in Publisher’s sole discretion, to production charges of $45 per hour, which will be billed by Publisher and paid by Advertiser, or automatically charged in the case of a credit card payment, or debited in the case of an ACH payment by Publisher.
+(a) Revisions requested by Advertiser in excess of the two free revisions described herein, as well as those revisions requested after the three-day period for making modifications and in the six months after the AMP Video Product was purchased, will be subject, in Publisher’s sole discretion, to fulfillment and in such cases the following production charges will apply: $89 for video edits that involve only the replacement, addition, deletion, editing, or re-arrangement of images; and $129 for video edits that involve changes to sound, including music or voiceover.
+Such charges for excess or late revisions or edits requested within six months of purchase will be billed by Publisher and paid by Advertiser, or automatically charged in the case of a credit card payment, or debited in the case of an ACH payment by Publisher.

 5. Liability.
 Advertiser shall be solely liable for any and all content, information, representations, claims or other materials in the Video Content.